snl-dakota/dakota/docs/user/developingdakota/testingcode.rst

 Responses, and yet finer-grained control over results verification is desired compared with that of regression tests.
-One way to view these types of unit tests are those that construct most of a complete Dakota study as a mock and which then do fine grained testing of selected functionality from the instantiated objects.
+One way to view these types of unit tests are those that construct most of a complete Dakota study as a mock and which then do fine-grained testing of selected functionality from the instantiated objects.
 In brief, these tests:

 - Are registered as unit tests